Prachi0078/Project-Amazon-Clone/README.md

 # Project-Amazon-Clone
-My first repository on GitHub.
+My first project based on css and html.